tytydraco/yessleep/out/The_Door_in_the_Attic.md

 “God, I hope so.
 Help me figure out how to open it.”

 Jeff stepped beside me and we ran our fingers along each shelf and corner, until I found what felt like a button in the top left corner nearest to me.
-I pressed it and there was a click from behind the shelf.
+I pressed it and there was a click from the back of the bookshelf.
 Jeff and I exchanged excited glances, and pulled the right side of the bookshelf toward us and it swung open.

 On the other side was another door.
 Similar to those found in the rest of the house, wooden with a brass doorknob.
 But with one major difference.